Zum Inhalt springen

 Which luminaires are best suited for illuminating paintings?

 Wall luminaires that are installed directly above the work of art are best suited for illuminating paintings.
 They provide targeted illumination and bring out the colors and details to their best advantage.
-Dimmable wall luminaires are also a good choice, as they can adjust the light intensity to suit individual requirements.
+Dimmable wall luminaires are also a good choice, as they can adjust the light intensity to the respective requirements.

 How can I avoid reflections on glass frames of pictures?